idaholab/moose/framework/doc/content/source/meshgenerators/TransfiniteMeshGenerator.md

 This generator allows any type of curvilinear edges.
 In Fig. 2 we show a mesh where the bottom edge has an inward arc circle.
 However, this algorithm generates a mesh for any parametrized edge, or given set of points on an edge.
 For arcs of a circle, since they are widely encountered in applications, we customized an approach that requires a user to specify only the deviation from a straight line in the middle of an edge.

-The default distribution of points on an edge is equidistant and nothing expplicit needs to be specified.
+The default distribution of points on an edge is equidistant and nothing explicit needs to be specified.
 However, for meshes that need to capture more scales in different regions we have two additional options that can be prescribed.
 The distribution of points on an edge can be either provided as a discrete set of points, using the edge type `DISCRETE`, or as a bias along the edge.
 The only requirement is that opposite edges have the same number of points.

 ## Example